_DSC3663.jpg

 — Ric Mathews, LMHC

-Clinical Psychotherapy | Sex Therapy | Mindfulness
+Clinical Psychotherapy | Sex Therapy | Couples Therapy | Mindfulness

 Healing Takes Courage

 If you’re feeling like something is missing and finding it difficult to feel grounded in yourself, I want to help you figure out what you need and how to get it by understanding what might be getting in the way.
-Unresolved grief, trauma, feelings of abandonment, shame, and anger can hide in the unconscious mind and keep us stuck in toxic patterns that ruin relationships, sex, opportunities to experience pleasure and joy, and our sense of self.
+Unresolved grief, trauma, feelings of abandonment, shame, and anger can hide in the unconscious mind and keep us stuck in toxic patterns that ruin relationships, sex, our ability to experience pleasure and joy, and our sense of self.
 Anxiety, fear, and unmanaged stress can wreak havoc on our ability to hold on to a sense of hope.
 For BIPOC and LGBTQIA+ individuals, fear of violence and injustice adds more stress to the weight of these hardships.

 It takes courage and commitment to face ourselves.
 You’ve taken the first step in listening to the core part of you telling you that it’s time for change.
 I want to help you translate that inner voice into meaningful insight and action.
 Together, we’ll work to deepen self awareness, explore what's hiding in your unconscious, and begin to heal the untouched pain and wounds in your mental and emotional body.